End-to-End-Data-Pipeline

 Final Notes

-This end-to-end data pipeline is designed for rapid deployment and customization.
+[!NOTE] This end-to-end data pipeline is designed for rapid deployment and customization.
 With minor configuration changes, it can be adapted to many business casesβ€”from real-time analytics and fraud detection to predictive maintenance and advanced ML model training.
 Enjoy building a data-driven future with this pipeline!

 Thanks for reading!
 If you found this repository helpful, please star it and share it with others.
 For questions, feedback, or suggestions, feel free to reach out to me on GitHub.